ben-mini/ben-mini.github.io/_posts/2024-12-21-making-my-sql-skills-obsolete.md

 ---

+***Quick Update:*** *I updated my domain to ben-mini.com!
+All old URLs and the RSS feed under `ben-mini.github.io` will automatically redirect, so no changes are needed on your end.*

+---

 By far, the most useful LLM app I've made is the Kibu Schema God:

 <img src="../assets/images/kibu-schema-god.png" alt="screen-2024-12-21-15.07.32" style="zoom:17%;" />